dbu/symfony-speed/README.md

 # Play with this demo

 Symfony and Apache both do an impressively good job at coping with slow code and big files.
-Running webserver and browser on the same maschine also gives unrealistic latencies.
+Running webserver and browser on the same machine also gives unrealistic latencies.
 To get the full pain, I did:

 * Disable symfony caching by adding ``cache: false`` to the twig section in config.yml
 * Disable gzip compression in Apache by adding ``SetEnv no-gzip`` to the vhost entry
 * Disable KeepAlive in apache.conf to make the problem of lots of single files more visible
-* Use netem or [sloppy](http://www.dallaway.com/sloppy/) to simulate a low bandwith
+* Use netem or [sloppy](http://www.dallaway.com/sloppy/) to simulate a low bandwidth

 Of course, using and optimizing these features instead of disabling them can be a cheap way to speed up your website.
 You should look into this topic as well.